To cap off my visit to Japan, I visited Sapporo on the northern island of Hokkaido and Nagano, host of the 1998 Winter Olympics, in October.

 My blood had thinned after more than four months in Southeast Asia, so I was freezing in the 50-degree weather in Sapporo.
 Armed with a new sweater from Uniqlo, I visited Odori Park, which had views of the Sapporo TV Tower.

 A TV crew was requesting interviews from passersby in the park, but I had to decline since I didn’t speak Japanese.
 I guess I missed out on my 15 minutes of fame.

 I visited the Sapporo Beer Museum, which normally offers tastings.
 Unfortunately, the tasting room was closed when I visited, and I couldn’t figure out why.
 I still enjoyed my visit since I learned about the history of beer making in Japan and Sapporo’s founding.

-Because I’m a huge dork, I walked around Hokkaido University’s campus and admired the fall foliage.
+Because I’m a dork, I walked around Hokkaido University’s campus and admired the fall foliage.
 Seeing students on their way to classes made me so homesick for Cornell.

 I also visited Moerenuma Park, which was about a 25-minute bus ride from the center of Sapporo.
 A landfill occupied the space until it was reconstructed as a park in the early 2000s.
 I rented a cute little bike to get around the park.

 The park had a pyramid theme, which was evident from the peak of one of the hills.